3143 Northeast 163rd Street, North Miami Beach, FL 33160

 How are fractures, sprains, and strains diagnosed?

-To diagnose a musculoskeletal injury, your Orthopedic Urgent Care Aventura provider reviews your medical records, asks about your symptoms, and completes a physical exam.
+To diagnose a musculoskeletal injury, your Full Orthopedics provider reviews your medical records, asks about your symptoms, and completes a physical exam.

 Sprains and strains typically present obvious symptoms, like swelling, bruising, and redness, but fractures can be more challenging to diagnose.
 If your provider suspects you have a broken bone, they order a series of onsite X-rays to look at your bones and the surrounding joints.